techniq/layerchart/docs/src/content/components/Chart.md

 ---
-description: Base component providing chart dimensions and contexts such as TooltipContext, GeoContext, and TransformContext.
+description: Base component providing chart dimensions and contexts such as TooltipContext, GeoProjection, and TransformContext.
 See also simplified charts such as AreaChart and BarChart for streamlined implementations.
 category: charts
 layers: [svg, canvas, html]
 related:
-  [ArcChart, AreaChart, BarChart, LineChart, PieChart, ScatterChart, TooltipContext, GeoContext]
+  [ArcChart, AreaChart, BarChart, LineChart, PieChart, ScatterChart, TooltipContext, GeoProjection]
 order: 1
 ---